h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 We can see the log loss associated with validation and test scores from the Driverless AI experiment dashboard.
 The **validation score’s log loss** value for the final pipeline is **0.0091**, which means our LightGBM classification model is very close to correctly assigning probabilities for each category, with the highest probability being the actual Hydraulic cooling condition label.
 The **log loss value for the test score** is lower at **0.0025**, which tells us that our model performed better on the test data than the validation data for classifying the Hydraulic cooling condition.
 This result is a great indicator that our model would do well with real-world Hydraulic System data.
 Hydraulic cooling condition is just one of the many parameters to check in Hydraulic Predictive Maintenance.

 By looking at the Hydraulic System data and the Hydraulic System Predictive Maintenance labels, we see that we can use our classification model to predict the cooler condition, valve condition, internal pump leakage, hydraulic accumulator bar, and the stable flag.
 Our predictions can help us decide earlier when to do maintenance on the hydraulic cooler, valve, pump, or accumulator.
-In the tutorial, you will be classifying the probability that the hydraulic cooler condition is 3, 20, or 100 using the Log Loss scorer.
+In the self-paced course, you will be classifying the probability that the hydraulic cooler condition is 3, 20, or 100 using the Log Loss scorer.
 If the classification is 3, it means the cooler is close to total failure.
 If it is 20, it means the Hydraulic cooler is operating at reduced efficiency.
 Lastly, if it is 100, it means the Hydraulic cooler is operating at full efficiency.
 For example, consider that the actual Hydraulic Cooling Condition is 100, meaning our Hydraulic Cooler operates at full efficiency.
 Our model predicts the probability of our Hydraulic Cooling Condition being 3 is 0.0013, 20 is 0.0004, and 100 is 0.9982.
 Our **Log Loss function being low for the test score** at **0.0025** tells us that our scorer is nearly correct in assigning the probability of 99.82% for the Hydraulic Cooler to be 100.
 Thus, our scorer’s classification results can reliably help us anticipate when we will need to do maintenance on the Hydraulic cooler.

 ### Deep Dive and Resources